Lukito976/Arch-Linux-KDE-Plamsa-Windows-7-Theme/README.md

 ```

 ## Step 7
-The theme should now be fully installed, now you must enable it.
+The theme should now be fully installed, now you must enable its components.
 * asdf (watch video to add these)

 ---